How to plant hyacinths

 Hyacinths produce densely packed, colourful flowers that will fill your garden or containers with their heady perfume.

 - Hyacinths prefer well-drained, moderately fertile soil in full sun to partial shade.

 - Prepare your soil to ensure good drainage, adding extra grit if your soil is prone to water logging and additional organic matter if it is poor.

-- If you’re planting your hyacinths in pots use John Innes No.2 mixed with a good quality compost in equal amounts with additional grit to drainage.
-Line the pots with wool fleece wall lining to provide frost protection and help prevent wind drying.
+- If you’re planting your hyacinths in pots, use John Innes No.2 mixed with a good quality compost in equal amounts and add additional grit to aid drainage; make sure to also line the pots with wool fleece wall lining to provide frost protection and help prevent wind drying.

-Plant your hyacinth bulbs around 10 cm deep around 7 to 10 cm apart (allowing 30 to 40 per square meter).
+- Plant your hyacinth bulbs around 10 cm deep around 7 to 10 cm apart, allowing 30 to 40 per square meter.

 - In a wet year it is also helpful to protect the emerging flowers from excessive water to avoid the flowers rotting before they open.

-Remove the flower stems as they start to fade but leave the leaves to die back naturally.
+- Remove the flower stems as they start to fade but leave the leaves to die back naturally.
 You can leave the hyacinths in the ground but be aware that over the years they will start to reduce in size and flower power.

-Always unpack bulbs on arrival and store in a cool place until ready to plant
+- Always unpack bulbs on arrival and store in a cool place until ready to plant.